While AMD has not officially announced its 12-core x86 Opteron processor, dubbed "Magny Cours," the chips are already shipping.

 The Sunnyvale, Calif.-based chipmaker was set to announce the new chip by the end of March.
 But according to John Fruehe, the director of product marketing for server and workstation products at Advanced Micro Devices Inc. (AMD), it's already available to select customers.
-AMD has "had a few select end customer opportunities that have been fulfilled, but it is nothing we can talk about publicly," Fruehe wrote on the
+AMD has "had a few select end customer opportunities that have been fulfilled, but it is nothing we can talk about publicly," Fruehe wrote on the AMD at Work blog.

 But when a reseller offered up the 12-core chip on eBay last week, AMD's hand was forced to make the disclosure, Fruehe wrote.